 This type of treatment works only if you have a small infestation that is limited to one area.
 If, for example, you find signs of termites in the door frame in your back entry, we can apply a localised spray, foam, or dust into the areas where termites are active.
 Whether it is one skirting board or two nests and damage throughout the building, this is what we call termite colony control.
 It is cheaper because it is only designed to eliminate that particular colony; it doesn't have any residual or long-term protection.
 The problem with this treatment, however, is that termites leave a pheromone trail in the ground, making the building highly susceptible to re-infestation by another colony that detects the trail.

-Although this treatment costs much less: average cost anywhere from $350 to $850, it may not eradicate the colony completely, even if we use a non-repellent chemical that the termites can take back to their nest.
+Although this treatment costs much less: prices from $660, it may not eradicate the colony completely, even if we use a non-repellent chemical that the termites can take back to their nest.
 And, if there are a few stray termites exploring other areas nearby, there is a chance that a few of them may escape the chemical contamination of the nest and begin the process in another area of your home.
 Even if we succeed in eliminating the colony, the pheromone trail still leaves your building at a high risk for a further attack.

 Complete Termite Barrier Treatment Costs

 The best option is, of course, a complete treatment that will cover the entire perimeter of your home with an impenetrable barrier.
-This solution will protect a building from termite infestations for as long as eight years.
+This solution will protect a building from termite infestations for up to eight years.

-This treatment, though labour-intensive, requires that we dig a trench around your home.
-Then, we drill small holes through paths and slabs that create a zone.
+This treatment requires that we dig a trench around your home.
+We then drill small holes through paths and slabs that create a zone.
 We apply non-repellent liquid chemicals on this barrier that termites can carry back to their nest, killing the entire colony.

 This will cost you anywhere from $1,500 to $5,000, but remember: Spread the cost over five years, and it’s a real bargain.
-Avoiding structural damage to your home—which will cost nearly X times the cost of your eight-year termite treatment, it’s the bargain of the century.
-The only extra cost will be for an annual termite inspection to make sure that the barrier is intact.
+Avoiding structural damage to your home—which will cost nearly ten times the cost of your eight-year termite treatment, it’s the bargain of the century.
+The only extra cost will be for an annual termite inspection to make sure that the barrier remains intact.

 If termites have made it inside your home, we also recommend an additional localised treatment, just to be sure we get them all.